Saturation diving: Decompression from saturation

+Three major origins of commercial saturation procedures can be identified: US Navy, Comex and NORSOK, and there has been a tendency in commercial saturation diving to empirically adapt procedures according to the needs of the contractor and industry experience.
+Although there are differences due to history and local adaptation, the general tendency is towards considerable similarity in storage partial pressure of oxygen and decompression rates from relatively deep depths.

+There are some common rules of accepted good practice: A final decompression is not started with an upward excursion; a stabilising period, the pre-decompression hold time, is used between an excursion dive and the start of decompression, during which the content of oxygen is raised from the partial pressure used for storage to the higher partial pressure used for decompression; and divers are encouraged to perform mild exercise during decompression.

 Decompression from a saturation dive is a slow process.
 The rate of decompression typically ranges between 3 and 6 fsw (0.9 and 1.8 msw) per hour.
 The US Navy Heliox saturation decompression rates require a partial pressure of oxygen to be maintained at between 0.44 and 0.48 atm when possible, but not to exceed 23% by volume, to restrict the risk of fire.

-For practicality the decompression is done in increments of 1 fsw at a rate not exceeding 1 fsw per hour, followed by a stop, with the average complying with the table ascent rate.
+For practicality the decompression is done in increments of 1 fsw at a rate not exceeding 1 fsw per minute, followed by a stop, with the average complying with the table ascent rate.
 Decompression is done for 16 hours in 24, with the remaining 8 hours split into two rest periods.
-A further adaptation generally made to the schedule is to stop at 4 fsw for the time that it would theoretically take to complete the decompression at the specified rate, i.e. 80 minutes, and then complete the decompression to surface at 1 fsw per hour.
+A further adaptation generally made to the schedule is to stop at 4 fsw for the time that it would theoretically take to complete the decompression at the specified rate, i.e. 80 minutes, and then complete the decompression to surface at 1 fsw per minute.
 This is done to avoid the possibility of losing the door seal at a low pressure differential and losing the last hour or so of slow decompression.

+Intermediate storage depths

+Operational requirements may require work to be done at depths which are further from storage depth then the safe limits for excursions.
+Multiple decompressions are considered to impose greater physiological stress on the divers, and reduce the advantages of saturation diving, so when necessary, they are generally limited to one of three profile types: